How to Deal with Debt Collectors

 Generally, a debt collector’s first letter will tell you:

 - The name of the creditor the debt is currently owed to

 - That you have 30 days to dispute the validity of the debt and that if you don’t, the debt collector will assume the debt is valid

 - That if you DO dispute the debt, they will send you verification of the debt

 If the debt collector doesn’t give this information to you when it first contacts you, they must within 5 days of that initial contact.

 You have the right to verify the debt.
 If you are contacted by a debt collector and do not recognize the debt it claims you owe,dispute the amount it states you owe, and/or question the right of the debt collector to collect the debt, you can send a debt verification letter.
 The letter should request that the debt collector provide you with:

 - The name of the creditor to whom the debt is owed and the account number used by that creditor

-- The name of the original creditor if different from the current creditor as well as a request for the original account number, address, and the amount owed when the debt was transferred
+- The name of the original creditor, if different from the current creditor, and the original account number, address, and the amount owed when the debt was transferred

 - A copy of the last billing statement sent to you by the original creditor